 If the value of your pension assets in a defined benefit scheme (final salary) is valued at more than £30,000, the Government rules require your pension provider to ensure that you have taken regulated financial advice before allowing the transfer to proceed.

-This regulated advice must come from a pension transfer specialist, who has the requisite permissions to be able to give advice in this complex area.
-A pension transfer specialist must follow the FCA’s training and competence rules, have the appropriate pension transfer specialist qualification and, with that, the permission to perform the function.
+This regulated advice must come from a Pensions Specialist, who has the requisite permissions to be able to give advice in this complex area.
+A Pensions Specialist must follow the FCA’s training and competence rules, have the appropriate Pensions Specialist qualification and, with that, the permission to perform the function.

 Your suitability to transfer your pension will be based on your own set of personal circumstances and your financial objectives for retirement.